 According to the most recent research, medical marijuana may act as a replacement for some psychiatric medications.
 Preliminary studies supports that medical marijuana helps with anxiety, depression, trauma and addiction symptoms.
 It also shows potential for reducing your cortisol, the hormone that indicates how stressed out you are.Medical Marijuana Assisted Treatment Pittsburgh

 If you are not sure if you might have either condition , or have never been diagnosed, you can always do a screening tool prior to assess the likelihood of having PTSD or Opiate Use Disorder.
-NO

 Potential Side Effects of Medical Marijuana